facelessuser/coloraide/docs/src/markdown/interpolation.md

 ///

 ColorAide and CSS apply hue fix-ups to ensure proper interpolation occurs along a given hue arc in the desired way.
-ColorAide's default linear interpolation waits until right before the actual interpolation takes place to resolve any and all undefined channels.
-This means that hue fix-ups are applied while hues are still undefined making it impossible to define a shorter or longer arc.
-This means that when a hue is undefined, whether `longer` or `shorter` is chosen, the result will be the same.
-Ultimately, ColorAide takes the stance that undefined hues cannot have an arc between itself and another hue as their is no hue to compare against.
+ColorAide's default linear interpolation waits until _after_ hue fix-ups are applied when resolve undefined hues while CSS resolves undefined hues _before_ hue fix-ups are applied.

+In ColorAide's approach, if only one hue is defined, an arc length does not exist between the undefined hue and the defined hue.
+This means that during interpolation, the undefined hue will simply inherit the hue from the defined hue during the interpolation calculation.

-CSS, on the other hand, resolves undefined hues _before_ hue fix-ups are applied.
-This means that as long as the other hue is defined, the undefined hue will take on the value of the defined hue before the fix-up.
-With both hues defined this creates _pseudo_ arc lengths (both shorter and longer) between the two hues.
+CSS, on the other hand, resolves the undefined hue _before_ hue fix-ups are applied which forces the hue to be defined before during hue fix-ups and creates a _pseudo_ arc length between the undefined and defined hue.
 This subtle difference makes a large impact when evaluating `longer` hue interpolations.
-Instead of interpolating an undefined hue and a defined hue, CSS actually interpolates between either a shorter angel difference of 0˚ or a longer angle difference of 360˚.
+Instead of interpolating an undefined hue and a defined hue, CSS actually interpolates between either a `shorter` angel difference of 0˚ or a `longer` angle difference of 360˚.

 /// tab | CSS Longer
 ![CSS Longer](images/css-hue-longer.png)